 It is the worst form of waste because it contributes to all 8 wastes in Lean.
 To understand the concept of overproduction, let’s take an example – suppose there is a fast-food restaurant that offers burgers and french fries for lunch.

 They do not offer breakfast because they directly open the door of the restaurant at 11 AM for launch.
 If the cooks light up the grill at 11 AM, then they might start the day behind, as it is possible that several orders will be placed immediately.

-What if the restaurant manager has done some research to understand how many customers are there in the specific time period like at the start of a restaurant how many customers generally come on each day, similarly in the evening how much is there?
-With this type of research for each day of the week, he can better manage to fulfill the customer orders.
+What if the restaurant manager has done some research to understand how many customers are there in a specific time period like at the start of a restaurant how many customers generally come on each day, and similarly in the evening how much is there?
+With this type of research for each day of the week, he can better manage to fulfill customer orders.

-Let say the manager know the average number of customer comes in first 15 min at the start of restaurant i.e. between 11 to 11.15 AM.
+Let’s say the manager know the average number of customer comes in the first 15 min at the start of the restaurant i.e. between 11 to 11.15 AM.
 As per data, he ordered the cook to begin the burger making at 10.50 AM. and to make 5 burgers per 10 min.

 So by properly understanding the customer traffic trends in the restaurant, managers are able to estimate needs and create processes that reduce the amount of overproduction waste made in the kitchen while meeting customer demands effectively.

 Here are some examples of overproduction –

 - Preparing equipment or machinery that is not used in the process.